 - Bend back and remove the outer, tough leaves, especially around the base.
 Then use scissors to cut off the sharp tips of the remaining leaves.

 - Tear off four large pieces of heavy-duty foil.
 Rub each piece with a little olive oil and place an artichoke in the center, stem side down.
 Push two cloves of garlic deep into the center.
 Drizzle 1 tablespoon of olive oil over the top of each artichoke, sprinkle with salt and pepper, and squeeze lemon juice on top.

 - Wrap the foil tightly around each artichoke, making sure it's well-sealed.
 If you don't have heavy-duty foil, use two layers of regular foil.
 Place the wrapped artichokes in the prepared baking dish and bake 1 hour and 15 minutes (you'll know they're ready by the wonderful smell).
 Remove from the oven and allow to rest for 15 minutes before unwrapping and serving.

 - Serve warm, with extra plates for discarding the leaves.
 I'm sure you already know this, but you don’t actually eat the entire leaf - you scrape off the tender inside with your teeth and discard the hard, inedible part.
 The best part is the artichoke heart, of course.
 But before enjoying it, remove and discard the small, fuzzy leaves on its top.
 Those are inedible.
-You can serve artichoke with mayonnaise or with any other dipping sauce, but I find it's unnecessary and tends to mask the amazing taste of the artichoke.
+You can serve artichoke with mayonnaise or melted butter, but I find it's unnecessary and tends to mask the amazing taste of the artichoke.